Bible podcasts, videos, blogs, printables, and more to help you know, trust, and apply the Bible.

 I know I will step on some toes here and again, I want to emphasize this is my conclusion, based on my weak and sinful nature, not a judgment or conclusion for anyone else.

 A life-changing turning point for me in coming to this conclusion took place many years ago when I was asked to do a review of certain Christian products for a well-known Christian magazine (both shall remain unnamed).
 After diligent research, I turned in my article.
-I was then asked to change some of the results because the magazine had received a large advertising account from one of the companies I was reviewing.
+I was then asked to change some of the results I found because the magazine had received a large advertising account from one of the companies I was reviewing.
 I declined to do that and that ended my writing assignments from them.

-I was not personally profiting from this interaction, but it upset me deeply.
-Since then I have been asked many, many times to “look at” a product or service, write about it, etc. in exchange for advertising, payment, free software, etc. I always turn them down.
 Others may be stronger than I am to be objective.
 Again, perhaps I’m too much of a people pleaser; I want to make people happy: I don’t like to be disagreeable and tell someone their product is inferior.
 I’m not strong enough to take money and then be brutal if necessary in a review and so it is simply easier for me to not take advertising.

 Advertising can be useful to inform us about products or services, but there is a fine line of crossing over into recommendation solely for payment.
 In this situation I go back to the old-fashioned saying (a few of you may remember this as it applied to many questionable areas of Christian conduct): “Others can; I cannot.”